 Here’s my short review:

-So this is a machine that you could start with, and grow with – quite than beginning with a more entry-level machine and then upgrading.
+So this is a machine that you could start with, and grow with – rather than beginning with a more entry-level machine and then upgrading.
 There’s one for you if you’re looking for ways to justify this purchase to the boss ;-).

 - Dual Boilers | Pull shots and steam milk simultaneously

-- PID controlled (adjustable) brew boiler | Offers you temperature control and stability
+- PID controlled (adjustable) brew boiler | Gives you temperature control and stability

 - Heat exchanger | for better temperature stability